CumulusNetworks/docs/content/cumulus-linux-54/System-Configuration/Authentication-Authorization-and-Accounting/User-Accounts.md

 cumulus@switch:~$ nv config apply
 ```

-To set a hashed password for the local user, run the `nv set system aaa user <username> hashed-password <hashed-password>` command.
+To set a hashed password for the local user, run the `nv set system aaa user <username> hashed-password '<hashed-password>'` command.
+You must enclose the hashed password in single quotes (`).

 To set an SSH authorized key for a user, run the `nv set system aaa user <username> ssh authorized-key <value>` command.